cdktf/cdktf-provider-vsphere/docs/file.python.md

 - *Type:* str

+The path to where the file should be uploaded or copied to on the destination datastore.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.12.0/docs/resources/file#destination_file File#destination_file}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/vmware/vsphere/2.13.0/docs/resources/file#destination_file File#destination_file}

 ---